Midgethacker/iready-hack/README.md

-# As of 11/27, the lesson skipper does not work
-nvm i just found a way to skip lessons, expect an update in ~an hour

 # iReady-Overload
 iReady is awful.
 It's the worst education tool anyone could ever use.
 I'm fed up with being forced to mindlessly watch the result of a greedy corporation that doesn't try in the SLIGHTEST to make their product enjoyable, or even acceptable.
 This repository is a collection of hacks and a chrome extension that ensures nobody has to suffer through iReady ever again.
 The current version has a lesson, quiz skipper, and a minutes hack.